 The Governments of the Gulf Cooperation Council (GCC) approved the establishment of the Gulf Accreditation Centre, in order to provide reliable services to destinations conformity assessment of laboratories and points of inspection and certification bodies in all Member States, including supporting the GCC joint action and to facilitate trade and to support the industry and the national economy in the Member States and support the implementation of the legislative system Gulf to adjust the products in the Gulf market and the application of procedures and rules of conformity in the Member States the center.

-It should be noted that the establishment of the Gulf Accreditation Centre, was the result of the study made by the Organization of IAS-ANZ and counseling young provided by the Australian rely NATA device which was funded by Member States during the period from 2005 to 2010, where he was put documents, procedures and training of experts Member States in addition to committees and task forces Gulf of work that has to follow up the project and a review of the three phases of the outputs of the technical consultation project.
+The establishment of the Gulf Accreditation Centre had been founded after the study made by the Organization of JAS-ANZ which was provided by the Australian NATA during the period from 2005 to 2010.
+The Gulf Accreditation Centre was able to set the documents, procedures and provide training for the experts, in addition to supporting the committees and task forces at the Gulf area to work and follow up with different projects and to review the three phases of the outputs of the technical consultations.

 - GAC has the right to decline, withdraw, suspend or even reduce scope of its accredited CAB which doesn’t comply with the requirements of the accreditation criteria including applicable laws/regulation, or when it is found have falsified information or documents and when there’s clear evidence of its fraudulent behavior.